microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

    * States that menu items can contain selectable items and reserves space for item alignment */ hasCheckmarks?: boolean;

   /**
+   * States that menu items all have tooltips with its text by default.
+   *
+   * This option is useful for programmatically generated items to provide
+   * text for options that end up having tuncated text.
+   */
+  hasTooltips?: boolean;

+  /**
    * Callback when checked items change